Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Experiments

-\textbf{Baselines.} We compare our approach with several methods that fall into two main categories: (1) popular unsupervised domain adaptation methods like DAN~\cite{long2015learning}, DANN~\cite{ganin2016domain}, and CORAL~\cite{sun2016deep}, (2) existing partial domain adaptation methods including PADA~\cite{cao2018partialpada}, SAN~\cite{cao2018partialsan}, ETN~\cite{cao2019learning}, and DRCN~\cite{li2020deep}.
-We also compare with the recent state-of-the-art method, RTNet~\cite{chen2020selective} (CVPR'20) that uses reinforcement learning for source dataset selection in partial domain adaptation.
-We directly quote the numbers reported in published papers~\cite{chen2020selective,li2020deep} and use the same backbone network in our approach to make a fair comparison with different baselines.
+\textbf{Baselines.} We compare our approach with several methods that fall into two main categories: (1) popular UDA methods (e.g., DANN~\cite{ganin2016domain}, CORAL~\cite{sun2016deep}) including recent methods like CAN~\cite{kang2019contrastive} and SPL~\cite{wang2020unsupervised} which have shown state-of-the-art performance on UDA setup, (2) existing partial domain adaptation methods including PADA~\cite{cao2018partialpada}, SAN~\cite{cao2018partialsan}, ETN~\cite{cao2019learning}, and DRCN~\cite{li2020deep}.
+We also compare with the recent state-of-the-art methods, RTNet~\cite{chen2020selective} that uses reinforcement learning for source dataset selection, and BA$^3$US~\cite{liang2020balanced} which uses source samples to augment the target domain in partial domain adaptation.